Understanding Financial Risk and Its Types

 This is one of the commonly occurring types of risk in project management finance.
 It comes out of legal limitations, like lawsuits.
 When a business has to deal with financial losses as a result of legal processes, it's a legal risk.

-Legal risks relate to damages or loss that is incurred to an organization due to its inability to act in accordance with the laws applicable to business.
+Legal risks relate to damages or losses that are incurred by an organization due to its inability to act by the laws applicable to business.
 They can arise at any point in the business process.

 They could result in the collapse of a business as well.
 It is important to understand what legal risks are and how to avoid them.